IBM/AutoPeptideML/README.md

   </p>
 </div>

+- **Documentation:**  <a href="https://ibm.github.io/AutoPeptideML/" target="_blank">https://ibm.github.io/AutoPeptideML</a>
+- **Source Code:** <a href="https://github.com/IBM/AutoPeptideML" target="_blank">https://github.com/IBM/AutoPeptideML</a>
+- **Webserver:** <a href="http://peptide.ucd.ie/AutoPeptideML" target="_blank">http://peptide.ucd.ie/AutoPeptideML</a>

-AutoPeptideML is an open-source AutoML system for helping scientists without a computational backgorund to build their own custom peptide bioactivity predictiors and provide a robust and interpretable evaluation following [DOME](https://www.nature.com/articles/s41592-021-01205-4) community guidelines.
-For small datasets, please consider using the [AutoPeptideML webserver](http://peptide.ucd.ie/AutoPeptideML).
+AutoPeptideML is an AutoML system for building trustworthy peptide bioactivity predictors.

+It allows researchers without prior knowledge of machine learning to build models that are:

+- **Trustworthy:** Robust evaluation following community guidelines for ML evaluation reporting in life sciences [DOME](https://www.nature.com/articles/s41592-021-01205-4).
+- **Interpretable:** Output contains a PDF summary of the model evaluation explaining how to interpret the results to understand how reliable the model is.
+- **Reproducible:** Output contains all necessary information for other researchers to reproduce the training and verify the results.
+- **State-of-the-art:** Models generated with this system are competitive with state-of-the-art handcrafted approaches.

 ## Contents